djalbat/the-occam-user-manual/getting-started.md

 git --version
 ```

-Any version will do since Git has been remarkably stable since its initial release.
+Any version will do since Git has been more than adequate since its initial release.
-If you do not have Git installed or want the latest version, go to the Git website:
+If you do not have Git installed or want the latest version then go to the Git website:

 [https://git-scm.com/](https://git-scm.com/)